uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/algorithms/split_tags/proportional_split_cls.rst

 .. cpp:function:: std::size_t left() const

-    Returns size of the left part of the proportion.
+    Returns the size of the left part of the proportion.

 .. cpp:function:: std::size_t right() const

-    Returns size of the right part of the proportion.
+    Returns the size of the right part of the proportion.

 .. cpp:function:: operator split() const

-    Makes ``proportional_split`` implicitly convertible to ``split`` type to use with ranges that do not support proportional splitting.
+    Makes ``proportional_split`` implicitly convertible to the ``split`` type to use with ranges that do not support proportional splitting.

 See also: